Colin McFarlane: Television

 His numerous TV credits include Judge John Deed, Jonathan Creek, Casualty, Death in Paradise, Father Brown and Holby City.
 He has also appeared in two of the UK's most-watched soap operas.
 He appeared in five episodes of Coronation Street from August to September 2010 as a consultant neurosurgeon, Mr Jordan, and played DCI Irving in an episode of EastEnders in April 2014 as part of the "Who Killed Lucy Beale?" storyline.

 He has also made regular appearances in British TV comedy, in the shows The Fast Show, Randall & Hopkirk, Two Pints of Lager and a Packet of Crisps, Harry and Paul and The Thin Blue Line.
 He played Inspector Norris in the Black Books episode The Blackout, Inspector Terrence Brown in the first episode of Dirk Gently and voiced the Judge in the 2016 revival of the sitcom Porridge.

 He also featured in the CBBC shows M.I.
 High and Hounded as the evil Dr Muhahahaha.

 McFarlane has also made numerous appearances in Doctor Who, voicing the Heavenly Host in the Christmas special "Voyage of the Damned" and playing Moran in the "Under the Lake" and "Before the Flood" episodes of the ninth series from 2015.
 In addition, he also appeared in the third series of Doctor Who spinoff series Torchwood: Children of Earth, as the American military representative Colonel Pierce.
-He will reprise the role in another upcoming spinoff The War Between the Land and the Sea.
+He reprised the role in the 2025 spinoff The War Between the Land and the Sea.